 College of Liberal Arts & Social Sciences > Academics > Sociology > Faculty > Tracey Lewis-Elligan

-Tracey Lewis-Elligan is Associate Professor and Chair of the
+Tracey Lewis-Elligan is an Associate Professor of Sociology.
+She teaches

 courses on family, health, and race and ethnic relations.
 She received her BA from Hampton University,

 her MA from the New School for Social Research, and her PhD from Syracuse

 Scholar at the University of Michigan where her training focused on community